Putnam County Historical Society

 • hosting the 4th-grade students of the Putnam County school system annually at both Pulsifer House and the Agricultural Museum

-• opening the Agricultural Museum from 11:00 to 3:00 on the first Saturday of every month and also by appointment
+• opening the Agricultural Museum from 11:00 to 3:00 on the second Saturday of every month and also by appointment

 • opening Pulsifer House for tours Wednesdays and Fridays from 10:00 to 3:00 from mid-March to mid-December and also by appointment